Bartosz-lab/bank-app/README.md

 * `docker compose exec web python manage.py collectstatic --noinput` - This will collect all staticfiles.
 * `docker compose exec web python manage.py createsuperuser` - This will prompt you for some information to create an administrative user.

+## Chrome extesnion
+With this extension the iban number is replaced to different on `/transfers/new` and `/transfers/confirm` pages

 Todo:
 1. Add automatic customer group for new accounts